Gurneet12345/Banking-system/README.md

 - **Main2.java**: Another main entry point (Client-side).
 - **RandomNums.java**: Utility class for generating random numbers.
 - **ServerThread.java**: Manages concurrent client connections on the server side.

+## Known Issues

+1. **Compilation Errors**:
+   - There may be errors in the source files that prevent successful compilation.
+These could be due to missing libraries, syntax issues, or incorrect logic.

+2. **Runtime Errors**:
+   - Even if the code compiles, some functions may not work as expected during runtime.
+This could manifest as unexpected behavior, crashes, or incorrect outputs.

+3. **Logical Errors**:
+   - The code may contain logical errors that do not produce any immediate crashes but result in incorrect processing or data handling.

+## Steps to Troubleshoot

+1. **Check Compilation**:
+   - Compile the code in your IDE or using the command line to identify any immediate syntax or library-related issues.

+2. **Debugging**:
+   - Use debugging tools available in your IDE to step through the code and identify the sources of runtime errors.
+   - Add print statements or use a logging framework to trace the flow of the application and isolate problematic sections.

+3. **Review Logic**:
+   - Manually review the code logic, especially in critical sections like `Account.java`, `Database.java`, and `Client.java`, to ensure that operations are performed as expected.

 ## How to Run